magumbo/nelson-brochure/exampleSite/content/_index.md

 ---
 # banner
 banner:
-  title: "Any property can be a hotel, anyone can be a hotelier"
+  title: "Anyone can be a hotelier"
   button: "Book A Demo"
   button_link: "contact/"
   image: "images/banner-app.png"